opensolutions/doctrine2bridge-l5/README.md

+**NB: You are advised to use this project from here on in: http://laraveldoctrine.org/ **

 # Doctrine2Bridge for Laravel 5

 Adds the power of Doctrine2 to Laraval 5 (including authentication and SQL query logging support).